 If you are interested in publishing writing completed outside of class, such as poetry, short stories, literary nonfiction, etc., we encourage you to submit your work to Baruch’s fantastic student-run publications, such as Encounters Magazine and Refract Magazine.

 The editorial staff reads and replies to submissions on a rolling basis throughout the semester.
-We are a small staff, so please note that it may take us up to a month to respond to submissions.
+Editors review submissions alongside their core responsibilities as writing consultants; depending on time of year and the editors’ schedules, it may take us up to a month to respond to submissions.

 If you have questions about your submission, please feel free to email us at firstname.lastname@example.org.